-i.
+- i.
 Sealing Exhibits.
 Any party seeking leave to file an unsealed or redacted document with a fully sealed exhibit attached thereto should file the main document (in accordance with the procedures above, if the party seeks to do so with redactions) on ECF, accompanied by a single page marked "SEALED" in place of any exhibit that the party seeks leave to file under seal, regardless of the actual length of such exhibit.
-The party should simultaneously file a letter-motion seeking leave to file in that manner according to the procedure described in Paragraphs 10(C)(ii)-(iii) above.
+The party should simultaneously file a letter-motion seeking leave to file in that manner according to the procedure described in Paragraphs 10(C)(ii)-(iii) above. - ii.

-ii.
 Sealing Entire Documents.
 Any party seeking leave to file under seal an entire submission (with or without exhibits) should not file anything on ECF in the first instance.
-Instead, the party should e-mail an unredacted copy of the submission to Chambers (Furman NYSDChambers@nysd.uscourts.gov) and should include as an attachment to the e-mail a letter-motion seeking leave to file the document under seal.
+Instead, the party should e-mail an unredacted copy of the submission to Chambers (Furman_NYSDChambers@nysd.uscourts.gov) and should include as an attachment to the e-mail a letter-motion seeking leave to file the document under seal.
 The letter-motion must explain why sealing is justified in light of the standards discussed in Paragraph 10(B) above.
 If the party believes that the letter-motion itself should be sealed or redacted, the letter-motion should so state and should provide the justification therefor.
 The Court will include instructions for filing sealed or redacted versions of the document and accompanying letter-motion, if necessary, in any order disposing of the motion to seal.

-11. Use of Electronic Devices
+11. Use of Electronic Devices and WiFi Access for Hearings and Trials

-Attorneys' use of electronic devices (including mobile telephones, personal electronic devices, computers, and printers) within the Courthouse and its environs is governed by the Court's Standing Order M10-468, available at https://nysd.uscourts.gov/sites/default/files/2018-06/standing-order-electronic-devices.pdf.
-If required by the Standing Order, counsel seeking to bring a device into the Courthouse shall submit a copy of the Electronic Devices General Purpose Form, available at https://nysd.uscourts.gov/sites/default/files/2018-06/Fillable%20Form%20for%20 Electronic%20Devices%20General%20Purpose%20.pdf, to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov) at least 24 hours prior to the relevant trial or hearing.
-Requests submitted later than 24 hours prior to the relevant trial or hearing may be denied on that basis alone.
+- A. Use of Electronic Devices.
+Electronic devices (including mobile telephones, personal electronic devices, computers, and printers) may not be used in Judge Furman's Courtroom without his permission.
+More broadly, the use of any such devices within the Courthouse and its environs is governed by the Court's Standing Order M10-468, available at https://nysd.uscourts.gov/sites/default /files/2018-06/standing-order-electronic-devices.pdf.
+If required by the Standing Order, counsel seeking to bring a device into the Courthouse shall submit an Electronic Device and Wi-Fi Access Request Form, available on the Court's website, to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov) as early as possible - and certainly no later than three business days before the start of the trial or hearing.
+Requests submitted later than later than three business days prior to the relevant trial or hearing may be denied on that basis alone.
 If permitted by the Standing Order, mobile telephones are permitted inside the Courtroom, but they MUST be kept turned off at all times.
-Noncompliance with this rule may result in forfeiture of the device for the remainder of the proceedings.
+Non-compliance with this rule may result in forfeiture of the device for the remainder of the proceedings. - B. WiFi Access for Hearings and Trials.
+Attorneys may obtain authorization to use the Court's WiFi system in Judge Furman's Courtroom during a hearing or trial.
+For further information, see Judge Furman's Individual Rules and Practices for Hearings and Trials, available on Judge Furman's webpage.

-If you have any questions about these practices, please contact Alexandra Smallman, Courtroom Deputy, at (212) 805-0282.
+If you have any questions about these practices, please email Alexandra Smallman, Courtroom Deputy, at Furman_NYSDChambers@nysd.uscourts.gov.